 Above: The Lapa Ceiling Fan, designed by Ron Rezek, comes in three body finishes (shown here in galvanized steel) and four blade colors; $360 from YLighting.

-Above: The Energy Star-approved Velo Ceiling Fan comes in a nickel or white finish; $392 at DWR.
+Above: The Energy Star–approved Velo Ceiling Fan comes in nickel and white; $392 at DWR.

-Above: The well-priced 48-Inch Ceiling Fan by Emerson is available in brushed steel or white, and starts at $159 from Lumens.
+Above: The well-priced 48-Inch Ceiling Fan by Emerson is available in brushed steel and white, and starts at $159 from Lumens.

-Above: Designed by Giulio Gianturco for Boffi, the Air Fan is available with varnished black or natural wood blades; to source in the US, contact Boffi in San Francisco.
+Above: Designed by Giulio Gianturco for Boffi, the Air Fan is available with varnished black and natural wood blades; to source in the US, contact Boffi in San Francisco.

 Above: The Haiku Fan comes in several colors and lengths.
 The Haiku Bamboo 60, Standard Mount in Caramel, shown here, is $945 from Big Ass Fans.

 Above: The Schoolhouse Ceiling Fan is available in three colors and two blade spans; $476 from Barn Light Electric.

 Above: Made in Spain, the Stella Ceiling Fan in maple (shown) or mahogany has a 52-inch blade span; $476 from the Dwell Shop.

 Above: The propeller-like Artemis Ceiling Fan comes in 10 finishes (maple is shown here) and has a dimmable halogen light; it starts at $549.49 from Lumens.

 Above: The simple Pemba 3-Blade Ceiling Fan by Faro costs £192.70 ($296.70) via Amazon UK.